ThiagoSS1/ThiagoSS1/README.md

 - :rocket: I’m looking for organizations to collaborate open-source projects as a volunteer!
-- 🔭 I am currently learning and improving Node, Javascript, HTML, CSS and SQL !
+- 🔭 I am currently learning and improving Node, Javascript, HTML and CSS !
 - 🤔 I'm looking for helping with solving coding issues!
 - 💬 I am available for work in the home office mode!
 - 📫 How to reach me: thiago_seta@hotmail.com